Azure-Samples/azure-cosmos-db-graph-npm-bom-sample/README.md

 The container should run successfully on any Docker runtime.

 The [Azure Data Science Virtual Machine (Ubuntu DSVM)](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro) is a recommended platform.
+A Standard DS2 v2 (2 vcpus, 7 GiB memory) should be adequate to run this app.
+This can be provisioned in Azure Portal.

+After the DSVM is created, in Azure Portal capture the IP address of your DSVM.

 So as to enable access to the Node/Express/HTTP Server for this project, port 3000 on the DSVM needs to be enabled, as shown below (Port_3000) rule.

+![dsvm-inbound-port-3000](img/dsvm-inbound-port-3000.png)

-**Remember, this web application is non-authenticated, so only public data should be contained in your CosmosDB instance.
+**Remember, this web application is non-authenticated, so only public data should be contained in your CosmosDB instance and web app.
 The sample data in this project is public npm data.**

-![dsvm-inbound-port-3000](img/dsvm-inbound-port-3000.png)

 Set the following environment variables in your shell; these are the same variables as described in the **Azure Setup** above.